The Cage: A Holocaust Memoir

-The Cage: A Holocaust Memoir is a book written by Ruth Minsky Sender in 1986, is a non-fiction book about the hardship and cruelty of being a Jew during the Holocaust.
-The book begins in 1986 (when it was written).
+The Cage: A Holocaust Memoir is a book written by Ruth Minsky Sender in 1986, is an account of her experience as a Jewish person during the Holocaust.
+It was published in 1986, by Macmillan.

+The book begins in 1986.
 Riva, who later changed her name to Ruth, is speaking with her daughter, Nancy, and she looks back to Lodz, Poland in 1941.

 Synopsis

 Thirteen-year-old Riva Minska, her mother, three brothers and landlord are living in the same house.
 Soon the Germans invade Poland.
 At this time, Riva and her family are betrayed by their landlady and robbed of their valuables and possessions.
 Soon, the gates of the Lodz Ghetto were shut and no one came in; they only went out.
 Throughout the book, Riva refers to all the places she has been confined as "the cage".

 A couple of years later, chaos has spread rapidly through the ghetto.
 Riva's brother, Laibele, contracts tuberculosis.
 Her mother is taken away in a Nazi raid because she looked sick.
 A little while after her mother's deportation, a social worker tries to find homes for the children who now are without adult supervision.
 But adoption means the remains of her family will be separated.
 Riva protests and eventually becomes the sixteen-year-old legal guardian of her younger brothers, Laibele, Motele, and Moishele.

 In the following years, Riva must fight sickness, deportation, and losing hope.
 In the midst of all of this, Laibele is consumed by his disease.
 Now Riva, Motele, and Moshiele must fight harder than ever to prevent being caught by the Nazis and deported.
 Eventually, the Nazi determines that Riva and her brothers should be deported to Auschwitz.
 Once Riva arrives at Auschwitz, she is separated from her family, and she spends only one week there.
 However, Riva is forced to undress, put her glasses in a gigantic pile and pushed into an open area.
 With many other women, she is blasted with cold water and Riva can never forget the screams of the young girls and women.
 She is then given old clothes that do not fit well.
 Upon dressing in the clothes, Riva is forced to follow the women of the camp as they are screamed at to stand up in areas where the commandants cut and shave all of their hair off their heads.
 This traumatizes Riva and she is not sure what to make of her life.